 • Volunteering - Each family is required to volunteer a minimum 20 hours on a production team.
 Without our families volunteering, there would be no show!

-• Planning/Informational Meetings (2) - One adult from each family is required to attend 2 informational/planning meetings scheduled during rehearsals.
+• Planning/Informational Meeting - One adult from each family is required to attend an informational/planning meetings scheduled during rehearsals.
+We also ask new families to attend a New Parent Orientation which is helpfu lin the onboarding process!

 • Selling Tickets - Families are requested to sell a minimum of 10 tickets.